- What Jewelry Photography Equipment and Props Do I Need?

-2. Use natural lighting during the photo shoot.
-In the event that natural lighting isn’t accessible, use your lightbox and position two light sources on opposite sides for a balanced light distribution and to prevent harsh shadows.
+2. Use natural lighting during the photoshoot.
+If the natural lighting isn’t accessible, use your lightbox and position two light sources on opposite sides for balanced light distribution and to prevent harsh shadows.
 Ditch your light sources if you’re using your GemLightbox.
 A separate lighting system isn’t necessary.

 3. Use a grey card not only to add contrast but more so, to capture the accurate colors of your silver jewelry.
 Its neutral tone will serve as a reference point when adjusting the exposure and white-balance settings of your camera.
-Grey cards can be purchased from any photography tool shops.
+Grey cards can be purchased from any photography tool shop.
 Alternatively, be resourceful by creating your own grey card from non-reflective, grey-colored paper.
-Click the link below to know how to use the grey card for the photo shoot.
+Click the link below to know how to use the grey card for the photoshoot.

 Top Pearl Photography Tips to Follow

 Pearls are a unique piece of beauty.
-Its complex process of production begins from living organisms like oysters.
-When an irritant works its way inside the oysters, the latter will react by building defences commonly known as nacre.
+Its complex process of production begins with living organisms like oysters.
+When an irritant works its way inside the oysters, the latter will react by building defenses commonly known as nacre.
 The oyster will continue to release translucent layers of nacre to cover the irritant until a pearl is formed.
 Natural pearls take years to develop; hence, it’s prohibitively expensive and rare.
-The rarity of natural pearls has driven other alternatives of production.
-For instance, pearl farming has birthed cultured pearls in which the production process is the same as that of natural pearls except for the fact that a large nucleus is inserted to irritate the oyster in order for it to release a nacre.
+The rarity of natural pearls has driven other alternatives to production.
+For instance, pearl farming has birthed cultured pearls in which the production process is the same as that of natural pearls except for the fact that a large nucleus is inserted to irritate the oyster for it to release a nacre.

-Photographing pearls can be a bit overwhelming for the inexperienced photographer/jeweler, especially given its reflective properties.
-In addition, its natural lustre may appear elusive in photos.
+Photographing pearls can be a bit overwhelming for the inexperienced photographer/jeweler, especially given their reflective properties.
+In addition, its natural luster may appear elusive in photos.
 The following tips are designed to help you capture pearl images that stand out.

 1. Use one light source only and position it 1.5 to 2m above your subject.
 This will give the pearls a more defined shape and dimension and easy control of reflections.
 Avoid using multiple lights.
-The pearls are already reflective on its own; overdoing lights may distort its shape and misrepresent the appearance of the product.
+The pearls are already reflective on their own; overdoing lights may distort their shape and misrepresent the appearance of the product.

 A dark room is another technique for adding contrast.
-The dark reflection of light will produce soft, dark shadows that can accentuate the natural lustre of pearls.
-Choose a lightbox with the front covering so you can easily control the amount of dark shadows appropriate for your subject.
+The dark reflection of light will produce soft, dark shadows that can accentuate the natural luster of pearls.
+Choose a lightbox with a front covering so you can easily control the scope of dark shadows appropriate for your subject.

 3. Create double layers of diffusion using alternative materials like a corrugated plastic sheet or white fabric.